Is Ant Bait Safe Around Children?

 The Bottom Line

-Ant bait products have a variety of forms and active ingredients.
-Generally, unintentional exposures pose little risk of toxicity due to their low concentration.
+Ant bait products are usually a combination of a food attractive to ants and an insecticide.
+Generally, unintentional exposures to ant baits pose little risk of toxicity due to their low concentration.
 Toddlers who taste ant bait products might develop nausea and vomiting.
 Contact with the skin or eyes can cause irritation.
-Treatment of exposure to ant baits involves rinsing the mouth, skin, or eyes.

 ants crawling around ant bait station

-Methods for dealing with ants generally fall into two categories: repellents and insecticides.
-Repellents discourage ants from entering a specific area.
-These products create a barrier that ants do not want to cross; however, they might find another way into the home.
+Ant baits contain a combination of ant food and insecticide.
 Insecticides kill the ants.
-Insecticides can be found in spray form as well as baits, which also contain ant food.
-The food attracts ants, and the ants then transport the insecticide-laced food back to the colony.
-The insecticide is shared with all of the other ants including the queen and brood thereby killing the whole colony.
-Because of this strategy, ants do not die immediately after encountering the bait since they have to live long enough to return to the colony one or more times to share the poisoned food.
-When first placed, the bait can initially attract more ants to the area because of the food.
-Bait manufacturers indicate it can take many days to weeks to see the disappearance of the ants.
+The food attracts ants, and the worker ants then transport the insecticide-laced food back to the colony.
+The insecticide is shared with all the other ants, including the queen and brood, thereby killing the whole colony.
+This strategy means that the ants do not die immediately after encountering the bait, since they live long enough to return to the colony to share the poisoned food.
+The bait can initially attract more ants to the area because of the food.
+Bait manufacturers indicate it can take many days to weeks for ants to completely disappear from an area.

-Ant baits are available in a variety of forms including liquids, gels, solids, and granules.
+Ant baits are available in a variety of forms, including liquids, gels, solids, and granules.
 The liquid and gel baits are available in small bottles, tubes, or prefilled syringes.
-The liquid is applied to a piece of cardboard and placed in an area where ants are seen.
+The liquid is applied to a piece of cardboard and placed in an area where ants are common.
 The gels can be placed directly on surfaces and in cracks.
 Liquid, gel, and solid baits are also available encased in plastic containers that are placed in areas where ants have been seen.
-These products are sometimes referred to as bait stations and are designed to let ants in but keep children and pets out.
-Many bait products can be used indoors or outdoors including in food preparation areas; however, some are strictly for outdoor use.
-Carefully read the ant bait product label and follow the instructions for use.

-The toxic effects in humans differ depending on the insecticide.
-Unintentional ingestion of small amounts of borax can cause nausea, vomiting, abdominal pain, and diarrhea.
-The vomit and stool can be blue-green in color.
-Ingestion of larger amounts can cause a red skin rash followed by skin loss as well as seizures and coma.
-The concentration of borax in many ant baits is only 5.4%, so only small amounts of the active ingredients are present.
+The concentration of borax in many ant baits is about 5%, a relatively small amount.
 Fipronil, avermectin, and indoxacarb all have the potential to affect the nervous system in humans.
-Ingestion of large amounts can cause weakness, dizziness, or a comatose state.
+Ingestion of large amounts can cause weakness, dizziness, or coma.
 Indoxacarb also has the potential to cause methemoglobinemia, which interferes with red blood cells' ability to deliver oxygen to the body.
-The concentrations of these insecticides in ant baits are generally less than 0.05%.
-A toddler ingesting the contents of a bait station usually would not get enough insecticide to be dangerous.
-Finally, hydramethylnon is low in toxicity overall.
-Ant baits containing hydramethylnon are not expected to cause more than nausea, vomiting, or minor diarrhea if ingested.
+The concentration of these insecticides in ant baits is generally less than 0.05%.
+A toddler ingesting the contents of a typical bait station would not get enough insecticide to be dangerous.

 The insecticides in ant bait products are not well absorbed across the skin into the body, so getting some on the skin is not expected to cause body-wide effects.
 However, contact with the skin or eyes can cause irritation.